dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-build-our-metrics/semantic-layer-1-intro.md

 ## Learning goals

-- ❓ Understand the **purpose and capabilities** of the **dbt Semantic Layer**.
+- ❓ Understand the **purpose and capabilities** of the **dbt Semantic Layer**, particularly MetricFlow as the engine that powers it.
-- 🧱 Familiarity with the core components of the dbt Semantic Layer — **semantic models and metrics** — and how they work together.
+- 🧱 Familiarity with the core components of MetricFlow — **semantic models and metrics** — and how they work together.
 - 🛠️ Hands-on **experience building** semantic models and metrics in dbt Cloud.
-- 🔁 Know how to **refactor** models into the Semantic Layer.
+- 🔁 Know how to **refactor** models for MetricFlow.
 - 🏅 Aware of new **best practices** to take maximum advantage of the Semantic Layer.

 ## Guide structure overview